Adverb lesson plans can move beyond adverb worksheets with a few simple activities.

 Provide multiple practice opportunities

 I might review adverbs with quick adverb worksheets, and then I’ll find that we are done with identification of adverbs.
 Like I mentioned, every class is different!
-With older students, adverb worksheets might be a simple fix.
+With older students, an adverb worksheet might be a simple fix.
 Students have worked with adverbs before and only need a quick refresher before moving to more complex ideas like adverb clauses.
 A worksheet can provide quick review, and you can move to manipulatives with adverb clauses.

 If students struggle to understand adverbs, we will complete scaffolded grammar stations.
 Stations enable me to rotate and move around the room.